SalomePlatform/adao/doc/en/ref_output_variables.rst

     print 'Analysis:',xa"

-The ``numpy.ravel`` function is here to be sure that the ``xa`` variable will contain a real unidimensional vector, whatever the previoux computing choices are.
+The ``numpy.ravel`` function is here to be sure that the ``xa`` variable will contain a real unidimensional vector, whatever the previous computing choices are.

 A second example (named "*AnalysisSaver*" in the inputs of type  "*Template*")